 1. Treating every signal as equal.
 A job change at a 500-person company is not the same as a job change at a 5-person startup.
 Weight your signals by how strongly they correlate with actual buying behavior for your specific product.

 2. Moving too slowly.
 Signals have a shelf life.
-A funding announcement is most actionable within 30 days.
-A job change within 60 days.
+A funding announcement is most actionable within 30 days and a job change within 60.
 After that, the prospect has likely already made their tool decisions.
 Build workflows that act on signals within 24 to 48 hours.

 4. Ignoring negative signals.
 Layoffs, budget freezes, and leadership departures are signals to remove prospects from your outreach.
-Sending a sales email to a company that just laid off 30% of staff is tone-deaf and damages your brand.
+Sending a sales email to a company that just cut a third of its staff is tone-deaf and damages your brand.

 5. Not tracking signal-to-meeting attribution.
 If you do not know which signals produce the best meetings, you cannot optimize your targeting.
-Track which signal type generated each meeting and its eventual outcome (closed/won, closed/lost, no-show).
+Track which signal type generated each meeting and its eventual outcome, then double down on what converts.
+Our guide on how to measure outbound ROI walks through the attribution setup.

 How to start with limited resources

-You do not need expensive intent data platforms to begin.
+You do not need enterprise intent platforms to begin.
 Here is a zero-budget starting point:

 - Set up LinkedIn Sales Navigator alerts for job changes in your target titles and industries.
-This is the single highest-ROI signal source.
+This is the single highest-return signal source, and our Sales Navigator playbook for outbound covers the exact filters to use.

 - Create Google Alerts for funding announcements in your target verticals.

-- Monitor Crunchbase (free tier) for recent funding rounds matching your ICP company profile.
+- Monitor Crunchbase on the free tier for recent funding rounds matching your ICP company profile.

 - Use BuiltWith’s free lookup to check individual prospects for technology signals before reaching out.